Showing posts with label Atari Falcon. Show all posts

 The CryptO'pinion?

-With each play, I get a little farther whilst noting everything of interest.
+With each play, I get a little farther whilst noting interesting item details or things that appear odd.
 It's this exploration and gradual progression that took me back to my ZX Spectrum days roaming the factory of Chuckie Egg 2 and the mansion of JSW.
+Yes, this game has that old-school feel and I'm in heaven!!

-I must admit, there's a part of me tempted to > map < this platformer but it's gonna be a tough one if I do...
+I must admit, a part of me is tempted to make a map but that will be challenging!!

 Tough?
 Yeah, Hatari makes some scenes harder than they actually are.
 And with my gaming skills...!!